Literary Agent: Nicki Stoddart, United Agents

 John Constable’s Sha-Manic Plays, his adaptation of Gormenghast, The Southwark Mysteries and Secret Bankside – Walks In The Outlaw Borough are all published by Oberon Books.
 His poetry collection Spark In The Dark is published by Thin Man Press.
 He features in Urban Shamanism, an anthology also featuring Aidan Dun, Niall McDevitt and David Amery.
 An Arts Council residency at Winchester Cathedral produced his prose-poem Time Out Of Mind, published in Spark In The Dark.

 As Artistic Director of SOUTHWARK MYSTERIES (2004-11), John Constable directed many guided walks, workshops and community drama performances, using the arts to help people connect with and creatively respond to their inner-city environment.
 He wrote the libretto for South Of The River, a community opera commissioned by the ENO.
-He is also patron of REWRITE, a charity bringing together young people from different backgrounds to fight prejudice and injustice, particularly surrounding refuge and asylum, through the power of drama and creative writing.

 In November 2010, he was awarded an Honorary Fellowship by London South Bank University for services to the arts and community: ‘for his vision and imagination, for his deep commitment to our local area, for his work in reclaiming lost histories and, above all, for his belief in the transformative power of writing and drama…’